Tiger shot dead in Henry County after it attacks dog | Atlanta: News, Weather and Traffic

+Hours after a tiger rummaged through a Henry County neighborhood, attacked a dog and was shot and killed by police, local and state authorities identified its owners.

-UPDATE [4:51 p.m.]: The Department of Natural Resources has identified the tiger’s owner as Feld Entertainment, Inc. The company reported the tiger missing from a shipment traveling from Florida to Tennessee.
+The Department of Natural Resources on Wednesday said the tiger’s owner is Feld Entertainment, Inc. The company reported the tiger missing from a shipment traveling from Florida to Tennessee.

-“The truck had stopped in Georgia during the overnight hours, and during that stop the female Bengal tiger managed to escape unnoticed,” spokesman Mark McKinnon said in a news release.
-“Feld discovered that she was missing when the truck arrived at the destination.”
+“The truck had stopped in Georgia during the overnight hours, and during that stop the female Bengal tiger managed to escape unnoticed,” DNR spokesman Mark McKinnon said in a news release. “(The company) discovered that she was missing when the truck arrived at the destination.”

-ORIGINAL STORY: As Henry County police and state authorities are following up on “credible leads” to determine how a tiger ended up in a residential area Wednesday morning, PETA announced a $2,500 reward for help in finding the owner.

-“We think we’re getting closer to finding the owner,” Department of Natural Resources law enforcement spokesman Mark McKinnon told The Atlanta Journal-Constitution.
+McKinnon said officials found a microchip in the tiger that matched a number for the entertainment company, which touts itself as “the worldwide leader in producing and presenting live touring family entertainment experiences,” according to its website.

+Feld Entertainment ran Ringling Brothers and Barnum and Bailey Circus for 146 years before its last show in May.

 Tiger on the loose